stevencombs/retrocombs.github.io/_drafts/2021-01-30-plus4-chapter7-graphics.md

 ```
 **💾 On Disk:** `07 PULSE BALL`

-### JUMPING JACKS PROGRAM
+### JUMPING JACK PROGRAM
-It's exercise time.
+It's exercise time!
 This program will help you get your daily number of jumping jacks logged and you can make them as fast as you want!

 ```
 5 SCNCLR